doctrine/phpcr-odm-documentation/en/reference/introduction.rst

 In PHPCR, data is stored in trees.
 Every document has a parent and its own name.
 The id is built from this structure, resulting in path strings.
 The recommended way to generate the id is by assigning a name and a parent to the document.
-See the section on identifier strategies in the reference chapter :doc:`Objects and Fields <reference/basic-mapping>` for other possibilities.
+See the section on identifier strategies in the reference chapter :doc:`Objects and Fields <basic-mapping>` for other possibilities.

 .. note::